The Midwest whitetail inhabits the central regions of the US from Colorado to Minnesota.

 For a reasonable chance at a trophy-class Midwest whitetail buck, there are few secrets.
 Midwestern states like Iowa, Illinois, Minnesota, Missouri, and the like dominate the conversation.
 Then there are the outliers such as eastern Colorado or northern Oklahoma.
 Of course, you can’t rule out the Canadian provinces of Alberta, Saskatchewan, and Manitoba, which produce some real studs each year.

-However, for nigh on a decade, the southwest corner of Kansas is my own little “secret spot” for a chance at gold medal, free-ranging whitetails.
-At first blush this may seem strange.
-The terrain here is mostly rolling sand hills, sagebrush, and tumbleweeds, with little visible water and scattered agricultural efforts.
+However, for nigh on a decade, the southwest corner of Kansas is my own little “secret spot” for a chance at a gold medal, free-ranging Midwest whitetail.
+At first blush, this may seem strange.
+The terrain here is mostly rolling sandhills, sagebrush, and tumbleweeds, with little visible water and scattered agricultural efforts.
 Most of us would look at it and think it more suited to mule deer — which live here, too, and can get really big.
 But, it is the whitetails that keep drawing me back.

 Several years ago I hooked up with Jeff Louderback, who lives in Liberal, Kansas.
 Jeff is a real cowboy, having attended college on a rodeo scholarship.
 He’s also a hard-hunter who used to guide for one of the West’s biggest outfitters.